 According to Jewish tradition, a sukka is a rather flimsy structure.
 This is meant to symbolize how, when the children of Israel had just left Egypt, they were basically unarmed, unprotected, and vulnerable to the elements.
 Even though the flimsy structures they built gave hardly any protection from the elements, it acknowledges that safety and security do not ultimately come from thick walls, fortifications, armies, gold, silver, or securities.
 Safety does not come from alliances, but only from the hand of Yahweh.
 When Yahweh is with us, even a weak shelter can give us sufficient protection from heat, cold, and enemies.
 However, if Yahweh is against us, no shelter can protect us, no matter how sturdily it is built, or how well it is defended.
 This may be one reason why Yahweh has us dwell in sukkot every year, so we remember that our lives depend on Him, and His will.

-In rabbinic thought, Israel enters mortal danger each year during the Fall Festival Season.
+In rabbinic thought, Israel enters mortal danger each year during the feast season of the seventh month.
 In rabbinical thought, Yom Teruah symbolizes divine judgment, and Yom Kippur is also a time of judgment.
 After these times of danger, Israel then dwells in sukkot, which are places of safety and freedom.
 In rabbinic thought, this is also why Yahweh tells us that the Feast of Sukkot is to be a time of rejoicing at the many blessings that Yahweh has given us.

 Devarim (Deuteronomy) 16:13-17